lrascao/rebar3_gpb_plugin/README.md

         {ipath, "path/to/another/proto_dir"}
     ]}.

-Plugin specific options:
 * `{recursive, boolean()}` - look recursively through the provided folders to look for .proto files (default is true)
 * `{ipath, "path/to/another/proto_dir"}` - paths that are to be added to gpb's include path but not searched for .proto files (useful for importing .proto files from other .proto).

 Add the gpb include path (environment tipically is default):